rganly/Lifetime-Reproductive-Success/Finnish/README.md

 Output: "Data_comments_FIN.csv" (See "Data_comments_FIN.xlsx", which was adapted from "Data_comments_FIN.csv")

-## 1. Index person
+## 1. Index person and their LRS
-01_Indexperson.R
+01_Indexperson_LRS.R
 Aim:
 Input:
 Output:

-## 2. Siblings of index person
+## 2. Siblings and their LRS
-02_Sibling.R
+02_Sibling_LRS.R
 Aim: calculate LRS (N of children and N of grandchildren) and age of having the first/last child for each sibling of index person
 Input: ""
 Output: ""

-## 3. Spouses of index person and index person's siblings
+## 3. Spouses and children/grandchildren of index person and siblings
 03_Spouse.R
 Aim:
 Input: ""
 Output: ""

 03_Child_grandchild_sibchild.R
 Aim: